w3c-cg/threat-modeling/models/decentralized-identities.md

 For Identity, we can refer to the definition in ISO/IEC 24760-1:2019 "[IT Security and Privacy - A framework for identity management](https://standards.iso.org/ittf/PubliclyAvailableStandards/c077582_ISO_IEC_24760-1_2019(E).zip)".

 **Identity** is “_a set of attributes related to an entity_”.
-Where the entity is something "_that has recognizably distinct existence_" and that can be "_logical or physical_" such as "_a person, an organization, a device, a group of such items, a human subscriber to a telecom service, a SIM card, a passport, a network interface card, a software application, a service or a website_" and the attributes are “_characteristics or properties_” such as “_an entity type, address information, telephone number, a privilege, a MAC address, a domain name_”.
+Where the entity is something "_that has recognizably distinct existence_", and that can be "_logical or physical_" such as "_a person, an organization, a device, a group of such items, a human subscriber to a telecom service, a SIM card, a passport, a network interface card, a software application, a service or a website_" and the attributes are “_characteristics or properties_” such as “_an entity type, address information, telephone number, a privilege, a MAC address, a domain name_”.

 We present **credentials** to claim that we have a certain identity, whether in the physical or digital world.
 Just as we do not have a one-size-fits-all definition of identity, we also do not have a one-size-fits-all definition of credential in IT, as it changes according to context.

-If we use the credential definition from the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model-2.0/#dfn-credential) (VCDM), it states: “a _set of one or more claims made by an issuer._” Its framing is in the Decentralized Identity Model and we can map the ISO’s attributes to VCDM claims.
+If we use the credential definition from the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model-2.0/#dfn-credential) (VCDM), it states: “a _set of one or more claims made by an issuer._” Its framing is in the Decentralized Identity Model, and we can map the ISO’s attributes to VCDM claims.

 Taking the example of a person, these characteristics can be physical appearance, voice, a set of beliefs, habits, and so on.
 It is important to distinguish identity from the identifier (e.g., a user name).

-It is usual to think of Digital Credentials as those related to humans and particularly those issued by a government, also known as "Real-world Identities".
+It is usual to think of Digital Credentials as related to humans, particularly those issued by a government, also known as "Real-world Identities", even if we also have Non-Human Identities.

-This leads to a broader consideration of the Threat Model as it also brings in Privacy as a right and also Harm components.
+This leads to a broader consideration of the Threat Model, as it also includes Privacy as a right and Harm components.

 ## Related Work
 - [joint work on rights-respecting digital credentials ](https://github.com/w3c/strategy/issues/458)